fscx-projects/fscx-sample-filters/README.md

 * "fscx-enabled-main" is main executable project referencing for "fscx-enabled".
 * "no-fscx-enabled*" are different for not applied filter package.

-## Guide for filter background

-* TODO: Need more informations...

 ### Functional visitor implementation:

 * "Functional filter" is using for functional visitor patterns with F#'s AST ([FSharp.Compiler.Services](http://fsharp.github.io/FSharp.Compiler.Service/) untyped AST).